hyprwm/hyprland-wiki/content/faq/_index.md

 ### How do I screen lock?

 Use a Wayland-compatible locking utility using WLR protocols, e.g. `swaylock`.
-Be aware that they will not prevent tty-changing using Ctrl-Alt-F1...F7.
+Be aware that they will not prevent changing TTY using Ctrl-Alt-F1...F7.

 ### How do I change my mouse cursor?